Introduction to mlad - a Weibull survival model

 A Weibull model

 In this introduction to mlad I will fit a Weibull survival model using ml and mlad in order to show their similarities and their differences.
-You can fit a Weibull survival model using Stata’s streg but for the purposes of this example we will assume that streg does not exist and need to code from scratch.
+You can fit a Weibull survival model using Stata’s streg command, but for the purposes of this example we will assume that streg does not exist and need to code from scratch.

 The survival function for a Weibull model is,